facebook image

 Curated by children of the Colville Confederated Tribes, Bailey Placzek, and Nicole Cromartie

 “Tell Clyfford I Said ‘Hi’”: An Exhibition Curated by Children of the Colville Confederated Tribes is a collaborative exhibition co-curated with youth from the Colville Confederated Tribes in Washington State.
 It highlights the perspectives of Colville children on Clyfford Still’s depictions of their ancestors and their home, as well as his abstract works.
-Installed in all nine of the Museum’s galleries, this exhibition investigates six themes identified by our co-curators: Family & Culture, Connection, Storytelling, Wilderness, Love, and Paint & Color.
+Installed in all nine of the Museum’s galleries, this exhibition investigates six themes identified by our co-curators: Family & Culture, Connection, Imagination, the Outside, Love, and Paint & Color.

 Clyfford Still Museum’s curatorial and education staff worked with young children (ages three years to fourteen years old) and teachers from partner schools and childcare centers on the Colville Confederated Tribes Reservation on every level of the exhibition, including artwork selection and arrangement, object interpretation and gallery text, and interactive space.